mpasternacki/hubot-pagerduty/README.md

 * Ability to retrieve oncall rotation list for the current time
 * Poll for incoming incidents and send a message to an "incident room" (e.g., the Operations or Dev Team Rooms) with details.
-* Ability to resolve and acknowledge incidents right from chat.
+* Ability to interrogate, resolve and acknowledge incidents right from chat.
 * Ability to set override windows.

 More features are coming.
 This was initially developed in house to scratch an